sodafoundation/documentation/content/guides/developer-guides/orchestration/_index.md

 ### Points to remember

 1. For every action/task, there should be an entry point. entry_point is the script to execute this action.
 This can either be a python script or a shell script.
 OpenSDS prefers python script for using the rich python libraries, as required
 2. All the parameters of this actions are detailed here.
-It should define the '`type`' of the parameter, whether this parameter is '`required`' or not and if the pramaeter can have some '`default`' value
+It should define the `type` of the parameter, whether this parameter is `required` or not and if the pramaeter can have some `default` value
-3. The action should specify '`runner_type`'.
-Ex: `runner_type: "python_script"`
+3. The action should specify `runner_type`.
+Ex: `runner_type: "python_script`

 #### Example of python runner script (create_volume.py)